Cyclenerd/meshcore-bot/README.md

 --repeater-password "your-password" \
 --repeater-interval 30
 ```

-This will connect to the device on `/dev/ttyUSB0` and fetch telemetry from the specified repeater every 30 minutes.
+This will connect to the device on `/dev/ttyUSB0` and fetch status data from the specified repeater every 30 minutes.

 **With Repeater and CSV Logging:**